 Hypnosis is induced when a person’s awareness is collapsed onto a single focus, essentially a reduction in peripheral awareness that opens the individual up to a susceptibility to suggestion.
 Not everyone is equally as susceptible to hypnosis.
 Those who are, however, experience changes in brain wave state as measured by electroencephalograph (EEG).
 These brainwaves are measured in cycles per second, ranging from a high of ~40 to the lowest range of ~1–4 cycles per second.
 While active and fully awake people exhibit a beta brainwave pattern, and those in a restful state show an alpha wave pattern, those who are hypnotized fall into a theta wave pattern, which is similar to what is witnessed in individuals who are dreaming or meditating.
 The very deepest hypnotic states put the subject into a delta wave pattern, equivalent to a deep and dreamless sleep.

 And then there are drug-induced states of consciousness.
-Drugs like insomnia medications, barbiturates and anesthetics can place us in sleep-like states, while hallucinogenic compounds actually place an individual into a heightened state of consciousness, which can be seen in this graphic representing vast changes in brain activity while on various substances:
+Drugs like insomnia medications, barbiturates and anesthetics can place us in sleep-like states, while hallucinogenic compounds actually place an individual into a heightened state of consciousness.

 What happens when we die?